nelmio/alice/README.md

         age: <numberBetween(1, 20)>
 ```

-All files would be merged in one data set and your base fixture file takes precedence in case of duplicate keys.
+All files are merged in one data set before generation, and the includer's content
+takes precedence over included files' fixtures in case of duplicate keys.

 ### Variables ###